ericsu14/AGCraft/AGCraftPlugins/README.md

 Note that this only works on private or public locations specified by you.
 It will not remove public locations specified by other players in this server.

 <b> Usage examples </b>: \
-``/removelocation village private`` removes a private warp location, `village` from the database, if it was originally set by you. \
+``/removelocation village`` removes a warp location, `village` from the database, if it was originally set by you. \
-``/removelocation spawn public`` removes a public warp location, `spawn` from the database, if it was originally set by you.
+``/removelocation spawn`` removes a warp location, `spawn` from the database, if it was originally set by you.

 ## SetLocation
 <b> Usage: </b> \